Crustless Quiche

 Crustless Quiche Variations

-- Ham and cheese.
-Dice up slices of deli ham, then stir them into the egg filling with shredded cheddar cheese.
+Ham and cheese.
+Dice up deli ham, then stir it into the egg filling with shredded cheddar cheese.

-- Seafood, leeks, and shallots.
-Add salmon, shrimp, or lump crab meat, thinly sliced leeks, minced shallots, and fontina cheese.
+Seafood, leeks, and shallots.
+My dad’s favorite and inspired by Deli France: add salmon, shrimp, or lump crab meat, thinly sliced leeks, minced shallots, and fontina cheese.

 Arman’s recipe tips